-Our Approach: India supports a multi-stakeholder approach in matters on Internet Governance.
+India supports a multi-stakeholder approach in matters on Internet Governance.
 On matters relating to national security, Government will continue to have supreme right and control.
 India’s strength in the sector is its industry and human resource which can be leveraged in a multi-stakeholder approach.
-Multi-stakeholder approach will also align with our investment strategy for Digital India and will help India in participation in the multi-billion dollar business opportunity of Internet industry.
+Multi-stakeholder approach will also align with our investment strategy for Digital India and will help India in participation in the multi-billion-dollar business opportunity of Internet industry.

-Engagement in International Forums/Meetings: MeitY continues to engage/participate in Several Global meetings like Internet Governance Forum (IGF), Internet Corporation for Assigned Names and Numbers (ICANN), World Summit on the Information Society (WSIS), Asia-Pacific Network Information Centre meetings (APNIC) etc.
+MeitY continues to engage/participate in several global meetings like Internet Governance Forum (IGF), Internet Corporation for Assigned Names and Numbers (ICANN), World Summit on the Information Society (WSIS), Asia-Pacific Network Information Centre (APNIC) etc.

-Multistakeholder Consultations: India has supported for multi-stakeholder model of Internet Governance Mechanisms, which would involve all stakeholders and help to preserve the character of the Internet as a unified, dynamic engine for innovation, and which encourage equity and inclusion.
-A series of Multistakeholder consultations/ roundtable meetings are being organized by Ministry of Electronics & Information Technology in collaboration with National Internet Exchange of India.
-This Multistakeholder Consultation is open to all stakeholders.
+India has supported for multi-stakeholder model of Internet Governance Mechanisms, which would involve all stakeholders and help to preserve the character of the Internet as a unified, dynamic engine for innovation, and which encourage equity and inclusion.
+A series of multi-stakeholder consultations/ roundtable meetings are organized by Ministry of Electronics & Information Technology.
+This Multi-stakeholder Consultation is open to all stakeholders.
 Any interested stakeholder may participate in such consultation.
-More information on participation may be found at www.indiaig.in

 The Research, Development and awareness projects that are being undertaken by the Internet Governance Division, MeitY are as follows: